 3. Capture eyes

-Now that we’ve got the story, let’s take a look at the technicalities of creating a great video ad.
+Now that we’ve got the story, let’s take a look at the best vlog techniques.

 First impressions matter.
 That’s why it’s imperative you don’t waste your golden opportunity to engage the viewers during the first few seconds.
 It is the very time when users decide whether they should continue watching or switch their attention to something else.
 Remember how your English teachers said, “Open with the attention grabber”?
 This trick works not only for essays, but also for your videos.
 Don’t bother to start with a long lead-in or setting the scene.
 Just right at the beginning, put your protagonist (see step 2) into the situation that puts a viewer on the edge of their seat.
 Or if you want to go even a bit further with your creativity, start with a completely unique and maybe senseless situation: advertisers call it a pie-in-the-face approach to attract attention.
 Once you have it, keep telling your story.